QubitPi/leadership-blogs/src/content/posts/project-management/index.md

    :::caution[Knowing Stakeholders]

-   Every stakeholder expects differently so it's crucial to know each one of them and their requests
+   - Every stakeholder expects differently so it's crucial to know each one of them and their requests
+   - Project manager must be able to meet the customer's expectation first and then manage expectations from multiple stakeholders at the same time

    :::